Thai Food Made Easy | THAI SCOTCH EGG

 Method

--Crack an egg in the shallow bowl and beat with a fork.
-Put the flour and panko breadcrumbs on the separate plates.
+-Crack an egg in a shallow bowl and beat with a fork.
+Put the flour and panko breadcrumbs on separate plates.

--Lay the cling film (approx 30 cm*30 cm) on the flat surface.
+-Lay the cling film (approx 30 cm*30 cm) on a flat surface.
 Use half of the mixture, squash and flatten the mixture on the cling film.

--Remove the cling film, roll the encase egg on the flour then egg and lastly on panko breadcrumbs.
-Gently shape it into a round ball. ( Repeat the same process with the other encase egg)
+-Remove the cling film, roll the encased egg on the flour then egg and lastly on panko breadcrumbs.
+Gently shape it into a round ball (repeat the same process with the other encased egg).

--Put the oil and heat it in the deep fat fryer to 180 degree Celsius and fry for approx 10-12 minutes.
+-Take the oil and heat it in a deep fat fryer to 180 degree Celsius and fry for approx 10-12 minutes.

 -Enjoy Thai Scotch Egg with a leafy salad or save it for later.
 It’s all good.